How to Brine a Turkey

-A fresh turkey works especially, well but a frozen bird will do, as long as it is not self-basting or enhanced with a salt solution.
+For this turkey brine recipe, fresh turkey works especially well, but a frozen bird will do as long as it is not self-basting or enhanced with a salt solution.
 The added solution in these birds would make the meat too salty if also brined.
 If the bird is frozen, thaw it in the refrigerator (plan ahead, as this may take a couple of days).
-Rinse the turkey inside and out, and pat dry with paper towels, if desired.
-You can also brine meaty turkey pieces.
+Rinse the turkey inside and out; if desired, pat dry with paper towels.
+This same method works to brine turkey breasts, too.

-The brine is a saltwater solution that penetrates the meat while marinating, adding moisture and flavor.
+The brine for turkey is a saltwater solution that penetrates the meat while marinating, adding moisture and flavor.
 If you've ever experienced dry turkey breast, you'll appreciate why this technique is so popular.
-In addition to salt and water, you can also flavor the brine with sugar, brown sugar, maple syrup, fruit juice, beer, peppercorns, herbs, and/or garlic.
+In addition to salt and water, you can also flavor the easy turkey brine with sugar, brown sugar, maple syrup, fruit juice, beer, peppercorns, herbs, and/or garlic.

 For an 8- to 12-pound turkey, you will need a 10-quart pot that is tall and deep.
 If a large pot won't fit in your refrigerator, substitute a turkey-brining bag.
-In the pot, combine 5 quarts hot water and 1½ cups kosher salt or ¾ cup table salt.
-To flavor the brine, add 1½ cups sugar (or substitute part maple syrup and part packed brown sugar), 1 bunch fresh thyme, 5 bay leaves, and 45 black peppercorns.
+In the pot, combine 5 quarts hot water and 1-1/2 cups kosher salt or 3/4 cup table salt.
+To flavor the brine, add 1-1/2 cups sugar (or substitute part maple syrup and part packed brown sugar), one bunch fresh thyme, five bay leaves, and 45 black peppercorns.
 Add 3 quarts ice and let the brine stand until the ice melts.

-Tip: The key to making brine is the salt-liquid ratio.
+Turkey Brine Tip: The key to making the best turkey brine is the salt-liquid ratio.
 Too little salt won't produce an effective brine, and too much will make the turkey salty.
 If you add beer or juice, substitute it for some of the ice.

-Tip: Keep an eye on the marinating time since overbrining can cause the turkey to get mushy and overly salty.
+Turkey Brine Tip: Keep an eye on the marinating time since overbrining can cause the brined turkey to get mushy and overly salty.

-Remove the turkey from the brine and discard the brine.
-It is too salty to cook the turkey in.
+Remove the turkey from the brine and discard the brine—it is too salty to cook the turkey in.
 Pat the turkey dry with paper towels.
-Now your turkey is ready for roasting.
+Now your brined turkey is ready for roasting.